hstroetgen/sc_somanet-base/module_board-support/doc/index.rst

  USED_MODULES = module_board-support etc etc

-* Include in your main the SOMANET port definitions files you need according to your hardware configuration. e.g.:
+* Include in your main the SOMANET port definitions files you need according to your hardware configuration. e.g.

 ::

  #include <CORE_C22-rev-a.inc>
  #include <IFM_DC100-rev-b.inc>

-* Select your right target in your app Makefile. e.g.:
+* Select your right target in your app Makefile. e.g.

 ::